 Liam: Yeah, no computer.

 Liam: Yeah, we were on a retreat center so we actually were able to.
-There was one day where we were allowed to venture out and I went in to town and it was like going from a calm lake into a stormy ocean just all the suddenly having been in an environment where everything was very peaceful and tranquil and there were no distractions to a place where there's people driving around in all directions, talking and talking and that seat you just that contrast.
+There was one day where we were allowed to venture out and I went into town and it was like going from a calm lake into a stormy ocean just all the sudden having been in an environment where everything was very peaceful and tranquil and there were no distractions to a place where people are driving around in all directions, talking and talking and that seat you just that contrast.
 You realize how hectic our lives normally are.

 Host: You mentioned what you gained from it.
 What else did you learn from that retreat?

 Liam: Yeah, I would say a lot of what I learned was experiential.
 This is what I encourage people with meditation.
 I mean, you can read all the books you want about it, but it really comes down to actually practicing.
 I mean, the theory, the philosophy, the science.
 All that is useful as far as it gets you to practice.
 But until you sit down if you really want to understand your mind, you sit down and you observe it and then you start to realize a lot about yourself that is often hard to put into words.
 So I learned a lot about myself and my own mind, my propensities, and kind of conditioning.
 And I learned where I felt, I felt like what it was like to have a mind that for the first time was really present and happy, regardless of external circumstances, just happy with being present and living in the moment.

 Host: You’re studying Neuroscience and you know you've been to University College for Philosophy, is that correct?

 Liam: I majored in History and took up a lot of Psychology classes.